 Expenses: You can deduct expenses for operating the boat or airplane for business purposes.
 Gasoline, maintenance, mooring fees, insurance, and repairs can be included in the deductible expenses.

 - Document business use.
 You must be able to provide documentation about the use of the boat for business purposes.
-The documents must be (1) contemporaneous: at the time of the event, and (2) include specifics: when was it used?
+The documents must be (1) contemporaneous: at the time of the event, and (2) include specifics: When was it used?
 Who was it used for (include names and titles)?
 What was the specific business purpose?
 Depreciating the boat or airplane IRS has designated a particular category of business assets called listed property, which includes computers, autos, boats, and other assets that can have both business and personal uses.
 So, if you use your boat or airplane for charter business purposes, and you also take it out for personal reasons, you must document what percentage of the time you use it for business.
-To be eligible for depreciated, a listed property must be used predominantly (more than 50%) for business purpose.
+To be eligible for depreciated, a listed property must be used predominantly (more than 50 percent) for business purpose.